drug-design/course/docs/chapters/structure-based-design-case-studies.md

 ### Design of a More Potent Inhibitor
 *[Inhibitor]: Chemical substance that blocks or suppress the activity of a given enzyme.

-This idea led to the design of 3, which proved to be active at the nanomolar level.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-based-design-case-studies/design-more-potent-inhibitor-1fab6b27'><i class='fa fa-play' aria-hidden='true'></i></button>This idea led to the design of 3, which proved to be active at the nanomolar level.
 The enantiomers of 3 were prepared and  the biological activity was found to reside predominantly in the S enantiomer (3a) as predicted.
 *[enantiomer]: Enantiomers are pairs of stereoisomers that are mirror images of one other *[enantiomers]: Enantiomers are pairs of stereoisomers that are mirror images of one other